anusii/faiscli/README.md

 **final** grades for each student in a course

 List the final FAIS marks and grades for a course.
-With`--csv` the output is in **csv** format which can be post processed by, for example, *mlr*.
+With `--human` the output is in tabular form.
+By default the output is **CSV** which can be post processed by, for example, *mlr*, or other command line tools.

+Note that different course will have different collections of assessment.

 ```
 $ fais final 12886